 That's not Google's fault by the way; it's just pointing to information that it finds.
-Unfortunately, because Google is the go-to place to find things, many people think it controls what appears on the Internet.
+However, because Google is the go-to place to find things, many people think it controls what appears on the Internet.

 The European Union seems to agree.
-That's why it recently ruled that people have the "right to be forgotten."
+That's why it ruled that people have the "right to be forgotten."
 In other words, if a European asks Google to stop displaying certain links in a search result, Google has to do it.